Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 **Prerequisite:** Level 5+

-You can cast *Firball* with yourself as the target once without expending a spell slot.
+You can cast *[Fireball](../../../spells/description/core/level-3.md#fireball)* with yourself as the target once without expending a spell slot.
 When you do, you gain Temporary Hit Points equals to the damage taken from the spell.

 ---